cgoulart35/StormBot/README.md

 - **'.mw rm participant [user]'** to remove an account from the list of Call of Duty accounts participating in the Modern Warfare services.

-- **'.mw kills'** to display the total game kills of all participating players from highest to lowest.
+- **'.mw weekly kills'** to display the total game kills so far this week of all participating players from highest to lowest.
-The bot will then assign the @___ role to the player in first place.
+The bot will only assign the @__ role to the player in first place at the end of the week.

+- **'.mw lifetime kills'** to display the lifetime total game kills of all participating players from highest to lowest.

 - **'.mw wz wins'** to display the total Warzone wins of all participating players from highest to lowest.
-The bot will then assign the @___ role to the player in first place.
+The bot will only assign the @__ role to the player in first place at the end of the week.

 ### Help: Black Ops Cold War Commands